 1. Montmorency Tart Cherries

 Magnesium is arguably the most common mineral used to improve sleep.
 Most of us don’t get enough magnesium from our diet and this contributes to the nation’s problem of sleeping.
 Magnesium plays a plethora of key roles in the body, but in regard to sleep, the most important role of magnesium is to activate GABA, a neurotransmitter that helps to slow down brain electrical activity.
 Taking a magnesium supplement before bed helps to quieten down the mind.
+Magnesium is also thought to help with leg cramps which can also interrupt your sleep.

 L-tryptophan is a popular supplement for the variety of benefits it provides.
 It’s an amino acid that is integral for converting serotonin and melatonin.
 As mentioned, melatonin helps you to feel tired in the evening, while serotonin plays a role in balancing your mood.
-Thus, taking l-tryptophan before bed can help you feel calmer, happier and ready for sleep.
+Thus, taking l-tryptophan before bed can help you feel calmer, happier, and ready for sleep.

 This ingredient enhances feelings of calmness and restfulness.
 L-theanine can be sourced from green tea and is the compound in green tea responsible for making it a soothing, calming drink.
 It does this by increasing alpha brain waves, a brain wave frequency that promotes restfulness.